GuilhermeRossato/Tiled-World-Synthesis/README.md

 # Tiled World Synthesis

 My attempt at generating a tiled world from a set of connection rules.
-Inspirated by [Wave Function Collapse](https://github.com/mxgmn/WaveFunctionCollapse) - by [ExUtumno](https://github.com/mxgmn).

 [Click here to see it as of now](https://rawgit.com/GuilhermeRossato/TiledWorldSynthesis/master/index.html)

+Heavily inspirated by [Wave Function Collapse](https://github.com/mxgmn/WaveFunctionCollapse) - by [ExUtumno](https://github.com/mxgmn).

 # How it should work